notgitbleed/notgitbleed.github.io/index.md

 specific details about affected organisations or repos at this time.

-# How did we find the issue
+# How we found the issue
 We were first alerted to this form of credential leak by a developer who had accidentally committed their username as their committer name and their password as their committer email address.
 Interested by this, we manually analysed several internal repos for this particular client and found that this had happened before a number of times over